Private Parts & Pieces VII: Slow Waves, Soft Stars: Background and recording

 Following the release of his previous album, Private Parts and Pieces VI: Ivory Moon, in 1986, Phillips found himself in a situation where he was "plodding along doing the same kind of things" until a lack of commissions for television music had created a gap of free time.
 He was unavailable to produce an album of a large scale due to insufficient funds and resources available, but wished for his next release to be "something with a more interesting and wider canvas".
 Having focused Private Parts & Pieces V: Twelve (1985) on guitar pieces and Ivory Moon on piano pieces, Phillips turned to a synthesiser-based album for Slow Waves, Soft Stars, an early working title for which was Flights of Fancy.
 Its ambient and New-age style marked a change in musical direction for Phillips, as his previous released focused more on acoustic instruments.
 He was not influenced by New-age albums at the time.
 The album contains a mixture of arranged and "adapted improvisations"; Phillips reasoned the latter style down to "the strong atmosphere of these tracks compensates for any deficiencies in the form or development".
-Phillips noted the fact that Slow Waves, Soft Stars broke the tradition of each album in the Private Parts & Pieces series having at least one song with a vocal track.
-He felt that one with vocals would not have fit the overall style of Slow Waves, Soft Stars.
+Phillips noted that his "tradition" of each album in the Private Parts & Pieces series having at least one vocal track had been broken some time before Slow Waves, Soft Stars, and he felt that a song with vocals would not have fit the overall style of this album.

 The album was recorded between July 1983 and March 1987 at Englewood Studios, the name of Phillips's home studio in Clapham, south London.
 Its front cover was photographed by Phillips in Portugal using the wrong exposure, "but that shows that sometimes good things can come out of mistakes".
 The photo was not his original idea as he wished for it to be the back cover, but when the record label gained enthusiasm over its New-age theme Phillips felt it was necessary to put it on the front.
 The back cover photo was taken by Tif Hunter using a fisheye lens on a boat trip to France in 1981 for a friend's stag party.